b12-archive/tape-css/Readme.md

 It turned out that *quixote* wasn’t easy to use with *tape* though.
 As well as that, it comes with heavy abstractions (over 3K lines of code) and its own assertion engine – while everything you need for assertions comes with *tape* already.

-We were after something simple which does one thing well.
+We were after something simple which does one thing (<50 LOC last time we checked).
 And plays well with other simple tools.